The law when a collective agreement (between a union and your employer) changes your contract

 If your contract is changed by a collective agreement, and you do not agree with the change, you can consider taking the following steps.

-Discuss the change with your employer and the union.
-Explain how it will affect you, other options you could look at and what could happen if you cannot reach an agreement.
+Talk to your employer and the union.
+Discuss the change with your employer and the union while the change is still being consulted on.
+Explain how it will affect you, suggest other options you could look at and what could happen if you cannot reach an agreement.

 In broad terms, the role of a trade union is to work with the employer to agree changes which are in the employees’ interests.
-If you feel that a change imposed under the terms of a collective agreement doesn’t work in your interests (for example, because the newly imposed change of hours doesn’t accommodate your childcare responsibilities):
+If you feel that a change imposed under the terms of a collective agreement does not work in your interests (for example, because the newly imposed change of hours doesn’t accommodate your childcare responsibilities):

 - explain that you oppose the change of hours; and